 Check out the Internacional Jujuy Hotel as a place to stay in Jujuy.

-- Humahuaca is a small town almost on the Bolivian border, known for the Quebrada de Humahauaca, but the town's churches and museums show the colonial influences.
+- Humahuaca is a small town almost on the Bolivian border, known for the Quebrada de Humahuaca, but the town's churches and museums show the colonial influences.

-- The canyon and the Cerro de los Siete Colores at Purmamarca is a colorful expanse attracting artists, but has historical significance as well.
+- The canyon and the Cerro de los Siete Colores at Purmamarca are colorful expanses attracting artists but have historical significance as well.
 For centuries this canyon, and others like it, was the route between the mountains from one coast to the other.

 - Tilcara is a pre-Hispanic fortress, a pucará, and an artist colony.
 The museums throughout the area display local artists and archaeological artifacts.

 - Coctaca is the site of extensive pre-Columbian ruins.
 It is thought to be an agricultural center for the terraces.

 - Santa Rosa de Tastil is the site of pre-Colombian city thought to once have 3000 residents.

 Check flights from your area to Buenos Aires and other locations in Argentina.
 You can also browse for hotels and car rentals.